 2) La Fontaine de L’Escalade

 OK, so this fountain also tells a story of battle, but it is perhaps the greatest and funniest battle story in human history.
+Don’t believe me?
+I think you will after hearing this tale of hilarity.
 Even though Geneva is French-speaking and surrounded by Catholics, it has been a Protestant city for donkey’s years.

 Back in 1602, the Catholic Duke of Savoy decided to use this as an excuse to conquer the city and make it Catholic.
 This plot was foiled in part by a woman named Catherine Cheynel.
 This mother of 14 grabbed a giant pot of soup that I imagine she was planning on using to feed her massive brood of children and hurled it on the attackers.
 This gave the Genevians enough time to rouse themselves and save the city.